 As mentioned above, it created a number of variants.
 I couldn’t possibly attempt to address them all, but I’ll give you a list of the more common ones here:

-- AK-56 (Chinese version, was originally based off Type 1 AK-47, but they upgraded it after they got ahold of an AKM and studied it.
+- AK-56 (Chinese version, was originally based on the Type 1 AK-47, but they upgraded it after they got ahold of an AKM and studied it.
 Very heavy use in Asian countries.)

 4. The AK-74

-Based off the AKM designs, this variant finally changes the cartridge to 5.45x39mm.
-Because of this, all the internal parts were changed slightly to incorporate the new cartridge efficiently.
+Based on the AKM designs, this variant finally changes the cartridge to 5.45x39mm.
+Because of this, all the internal parts were changed slightly, to incorporate the new cartridge efficiently.